-Saratoga Beach is a resort community on the east coast of Vancouver Island in British Columbia Canada.
-It is located near the artistic and agricultural communities of Merville and Black Creek, BC.
+Saratoga Beach, BC, Canada is a resort village on the east coast of Vancouver Island in British Columbia.
+The community is best known for its beautiful, long sandy beach of the same name.
+Saratoga Beach is part of the Comox Valley region neighboring the artistic and agricultural communities of Merville and Black Creek, BC.

 Saratoga Beach is located 245 km (153 mi) north of Victoria on Hwy 1.
 Travel along Hwy #1 to the Comox Valley located south of Campbell River and north of Parksville on Vancouver Island, British Columbia Canada.
 From the community of Courtenay in the Comox Valley travel north on the the Inland Hwy (Oceanside Route) 25 kilometres (16 Miles) to Saratoga Beach.
 The turn off to Saratoga Beach while traveling the Inland Hwy is the #144 exit.